hortulanusT/dynLattice/NOTES.md

 1. Application
     - get multiple input files to work
 1. Environment
+    - split the repository for code and pre-/postprocessing
     - profile the code to find areas which could be improved (e.g. valgrind --callgrind or so)
     - make all plot outputs A4/A3
 </br></br></br></br>